luke-titley/usd-rs/README.md

 The cpp crate allows you to write your safe api directly on top of the cpp library, and so far it's been a good experience.

+# Why not cxx crate? 'https://github.com/dtolnay/cxx'
+I didn't know about it until I was a good way through.

 # Adding a new basic type.
 The attribute types supported by USD are finite and rarely change.
 However there are a lot of them, so we employ code generation to implement them.
 This is